TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-alerts-issuewithbackupalerts.md

 				"required": true
 		},{
 			"id": "backup_solutions",
-			"visibility": "issue_type == Not receiving notification for backup alerts", "order": 3,
+			"visibility": "issue_type == Unable to see backup alerts in Azure portal", "order": 3,
 			"controlType": "multiselectdropdown",
-			"infoBalloonText": "Note: Alerts from System Center Data Protection Manager (SC-DPM) and Microsoft Azure Backup Server (MABS) are NOT displayed backup alerts", "displayLabel": "For which Azure Backup solution you are not getting alerts?", "dropdownOptions": [{
+			"infoBalloonText": "Note: Alerts from System Center Data Protection Manager (SC-DPM) and Microsoft Azure Backup Server (MABS) are NOT displayed backup alerts", "displayLabel": "For which Azure Backup solution you are not seeing alerts?", "dropdownOptions": [{
 						"value": "Azure VM backups",
 						"text": "Azure VM backups"